runvnc/tersenet/README.md

 This web browser is a relatively simple system, rather than an entire operating system-in-a-box like Chrome or Firefox.
 It is supported by decentralized protocols.

+# Multiple Browser Types with Standardized Integration

+## TerseNet Info

-## RST (restructured text) subset
+### RST (restructured text) subset

-NoScriptWeb RST supports the following features: headings (with `#`), escape with backtick, bold, italics, bullets, and links (only to other NoScriptWeb pages, e.g. nsw://reports.frontline/aug2019austin).
+TerseNet Info RST supports the following features: headings (with `#`), escape with backtick, bold, italics, bullets, and links (only to other TerseNet info pages, e.g. terse://reports.frontline/aug2019austin).

+## TerseNet Media Applications

+## TerseNet Extended Applications

 ## Attachments